A Better Test of Choice Overload: Theory

+Notice that this feature of the RUM bound, along with our focus only on default choice probabilities, means that many well known behavioral phenomena will not show up as choice overload as per our definition -- either because they would lead to violations of RUM in the set $\mathcal{D}/X$, or because they would not be observable due to the coarsening of our data.
+For example, consider a case in which the DM was first asked to choose between two hard to compare alternatives -- $x$ and $y$, say -- plus a default, and then asked to choose from the same set with an alternative $z$ that is dominated by $x$ but not $y$.
+The asymmetric dominance effect might push people to switch their choices from $y$ to $x$ in the larger choice set, but if this does not affect the choice of default, it will not show up as choice overload.

+It remains to clarify how we can test stochastic rationalizability of data.
+For the case of standard stochastic choice data, this question has been resolved by \citet[][see \citet{Stoye19} for a short proof]{McFadden1991}.
+Here we adapt their approach to our data set.

-To make this precise, construct a matrix $\boldsymbol{A}$ s.t. each row of $\boldsymbol{A}$ corresponds to a given alternative \textit{within a particular choice set} (i.e., each alternative appears once for every choice set containing it), and each rationalizable deterministic choice pattern corresponds to exactly one column of $\boldsymbol{A}$.
-For example, consider a data set consisting of choices from $\left\{a_{1},d\right\} $, $\left\{a_{1},a_{2},d\right\} $ and $\left\{a_{1},a_{2},a_{3},d\right\} $.
-The first row of $\boldsymbol{A}$ indicates the choice of $a_1$ from $\{a_1,d\}$, the second row the choice of $d$ from $\{a_1,d\}$ and so on.
-One column of $\boldsymbol{A}$ (namely, the first one in \ref{eq:A} below) then represents the choices of someone who picked $a_1$ from all three choice sets, which can be rationalized as the choices of a decision maker who prefers $a_1$ over all other alternatives in $X$.
-The remaining columns of $\boldsymbol{A}$ represent all other rationalizable choice patterns.
-Some book-keeping reveals that in this example, one has:\footnote{The size of $\boldsymbol{A}$ increases extremely rapidly with the complexity of data; see \cite{KS18} for numerical examples.}
+The basic insight is that choice probabilities can be rationalized if, and only if, they can be expressed as convex combination of data that would be produced by \textit{deterministic} utility maximizers.
+To make this precise, construct a matrix $\boldsymbol{A}$ s.t. each row of $\boldsymbol{A}$ corresponds to a given alternative \textit{within a particular choice set} (i.e., each alternative appears once for every choice set containing it).
+Each column corresponds to a deterministic choice pattern rationalizable by a different (strict) preference profile over $X$.
+For example, let $\mathcal{D}=\{\{a_{1},d\},\{a_{1},a_{2},d\},\{a_{1},a_{2},a_{3},d\}\}$ and let the first row of $\boldsymbol{A}$ indicate choice of $a_1$ from $\{a_1,d\}$, the second row choice of $d$ from $\{a_1,d\}$, and so on.
+One column of $\boldsymbol{A}$ (namely, the first one in \eqref{eq:A}) then represents the choices of someone who picked $a_1$ from all three choice sets, rationalizable by preferences ranking $a_1$ first.
+Constructing the remaining columns from all other rationalizable choice patterns, one has:

-The core insight of \citet{McFadden1991} is summarized in the following theorem. \begin{theorem} Let $\pi $ be the observed choice probabilities associated with each row of the matrix $\boldsymbol{A}$ derived from some stochastic choice data set.
-That data set is rationalizable by RUM\ if and only if there exists a vector $\nu \in \Delta^{H-1}$ (the $(H-1)$-dimensional unit simplex, where $H$ is the number of columns of $\boldsymbol{A}$) such that
+\citeauthor{McFadden1991}'s (\citeyear{McFadden1991}) core insight is the following. \begin{theorem} Let the vector $\rho$ collect observed choice probabilities in order corresponding to the rows of $\boldsymbol{A}$.
+These probabilities are rationalizable by RUM if, and only if, there exists a vector $\nu \in \Delta^{H-1}$ (the $(H-1)$-dimensional unit simplex, where $H$ is the number of columns of $\boldsymbol{A}$) such that